Mailings

 If you set a maximum emails/sec for your mailing during targeting, this limit will be respected by the timed send system.

-Although validation should catch errors before sending in most cases, any errors encountered during sending will be reported as Failed User Mailings.
+Any errors encountered during sending will be reported as Failed User Mailings.

 During the duration of a timed send, a mailing will be in the "sending" status, resolving to "completed" after the last email is sent.